nilton-f-o-junior/rust-v1.9-book/book/src/07-constructs/questions.md

 ```
 </details>

-13 - Create a trait named Student with two methods:
+13 - Create a trait named Student with two required methods (no default implementation):

-name(&self) -> String: without a default implementation.
+name(&self) -> String and greeting(&self) -> String.

-greeting(&self) -> String: with a default implementation that returns "Olá, eu sou um estudante.".
+- Create a UniversityStudent struct that implements the trait.
+The greeting method must return the fixed value "Olá, eu sou um estudante."

-Create a struct UniversityStudent that implements the trait.
-Define the name method, but do not implement greeting, utilizing the default one.
-Then, create a struct Foreigner that implements both, overriding greeting to return "Hello, I am a student from abroad.".
+- Create a Foreigner struct that implements the trait.
+The greeting method must return the value "Hello, I am a student from abroad.", overriding the behavior of UniversityStudent.

 [Playground!]()